GModModGod/Menu-Mods/tutorials/your_first_menu_option.md

 Place a blank .lua file with a unique name into the "lua/autorun/menu" directory of your addon.
 This will be the file containing the code for your menu option.

+IMPORTANT: If you would like to include the contents of an outside file, use the "menumods.include" function in place of the regular "include" function.
+(The "include" function will crash the game, saying the file is not found.)
+The "menumods.include" function also does not support local file paths, so replace any local file paths with the full Lua file path.
+Example: If you are including the .lua file "lua/autorun/stuff/test.lua" from another file, type `menumods.include("autorun/stuff/test.lua")` in the desired location.

 ## Choosing a Location for Your Menu Option

 For adding an option to the Garry's Mod menu, Menu Mods offers almost every location on the screen.